 Upcountry History Museum

-With awesome rotating exhibits and permanent ones about the history of the Upstate, the Upcountry History Museum is a great option for indoor fun on Sundays.
+With awesome rotating and permanent exhibits about the history of the Upstate, the Upcountry History Museum is a great option for indoor fun on Sundays.

 Greenville County Museum of Art